KakaoTalk: KakaoTalk API

 KakaoTalk made its platform API available for developers.
-The development stack currently supports iOS, Android, REST, and JavaScript.
 A user administration-based API and a push-based API are currently available, and an analytic API is planned for release.

 Influence

 Korean

 A solitary chat room is a kind of open chat room, where many anonymous people gather to talk about specific topics, communicating only with images, without using text or emoticons.
 In other words, it is making a story out of images only.

 Similar chat rooms have sprung up as an open chat room that exchanges food pictures without a word became popular.
 As the popularity of the celebrity themed "solitary chat rooms" grew, celebrities went into the chat room themselves.